BBberghman/RBeF-ProductivityAnalysis/README.md

 - numerically, directly by solving the equation
 - using the properties of the characteristic time of a first-order system

-More information can be found in "Berghmen Erica, Analyse et modélisation d'un système de production d'eau potable par filtration sous lit de rivière, Juin 2018."
+More information can be found in "Berghman Erica, Analyse et modélisation d'un système de production d'eau potable par filtration sous lit de rivière, Juin 2018."

 ## How to use it?
 ### Data